ibm-cloud-architecture/infrastructure-design-decision-tool/README.md

 * Support 7,500 unique shoppers daily and 100 connections per second
 * Support highly variable and unpredictable compute requirements

+After selecting the load balancer link and reviewing the Considerations and Caveats for each option, your choices should be narrowed down to:

+Table 1: Global load balancer options for Indie Tix

+Based on the pros and cons presented in Table 1, Indie selected the Citrix NetScaler VPX for their global load balancer.
+The next component is the firewall, then the local load balancer, and so on.
+You use the Design Decision Tool to match the best component option based on the IaaS design requirement.

 ## IaaS Components

 The following links will take you to the Considerations and Caveats for each option within a design component category: